 July 20-23rd

 Join a four-day workshop to learn the fundamentals of building a structurally sound dry stone wall from the ground up.
 Learn principles of wall construction, as well as site and materials preparation.
-We will be building a seat-wall at the Downtown Oaks Park in Forestville, CA.
+We will be building a seat-wall at the Downtown Oaks Park in Forestville, CA. Registration below.

 Come to the heart of the Russian River Valley and learn from certified waller-instructors to construct a freestanding double-faced seat-wall.
 You will build with stone from a local quarry and engage in hands-on experience with the five basic rules of structural dry stone walling.
 You will go home with a basic understanding of how to apply age-old principles of dry stone construction to any type of stone and project.